 Under NEEPP, primary enforcement and regulatory power is vested in the South Florida Water Management District (SFWMD), the Florida Department of Environmental Protection (FDEP), and the Florida Department of Agriculture and Consumer Services (FDACS) to be performed in a cooperative fashion.
 While each entity is given specific tasks under NEEPP, they must consult with the other entities to coordinate regulation and enforcement.

-Contact the individual agencies for more information on the requirements of the SFWMD, FDEP, and FDACS under NEEPP.
-For additional overview information on NEEPP, see the FDEP website at http://www.dep.state.fl.us/everglades/neepp.htm.
+Contact the individual agencies for more information on the requirements of SFWMD, FDEP, and FDACS under NEEPP.
+For additional overview information on NEEPP, visit the FDEP website (http://www.dep.state.fl.us/everglades/neepp.htm).

 Creative Public-Private Partnerships and Programs

 According to NEEPP, the development of creative public-private partnerships and programs are encouraged to facilitate or further the restoration of the surface water resources of the Lake Okeechobee watershed, the Caloosahatchee River watershed, and the St. Lucie River watershed.
 An example of such creative partnership can be programs for water storage and quality improvement on private lands.

 In line with this legislative intention, SFWMD is involved with the following programs: Dispersed Water Management (to encourage private property owners to retain water on their land to manage stormwater runoff); Northern Everglades—Payment for Ecosystem Services (to achieve water storage, water quality, and habitat improvements on private lands); and Water Farming (to store excess surface water on privately owned fallow citrus lands).
 More information about public-private partnership programs and opportunities can be found at the SFWMD website (https://www.sfwmd.gov/our-work/water-storage-strategies).

 The Lake Okeechobee Watershed Protection Program